-The Health Sciences Academic Instructor is available to assist students to develop their test-taking skills.
-Upon request from the Health Sciences Academic Instructor, test feedback for the first two LAP exams in any course will be provided for diagnostic purposes.
+The Education Enhancement Center (EEC) instructor is available to assist students to develop their test-taking skills.
+Upon request from the Education Enhancement Center (EEC) instructor, test feedback for the first two LAP exams in any course will be provided for diagnostic purposes.
 The feedback sheets will NOT be given to the student.

-If any other exam or missed question report needs to be reviewed by the Health Sciences Academic Instructor, this will be done in the presence of the instructor who administered the test.
+If any other exam or missed question report needs to be reviewed by the Education Enhancement Center (EEC) instructor, this will be done in the presence of the instructor who administered the test.
 No copies will be released.